Building a plain risk scoring setup for your homelab

 Practical collection tips

 • Normalise fields early.
-Convert timestamps to UTC, standardise hostname labels and tag VLAN IDs.
-That makes automated rules simpler.
+Put timestamps in UTC, standardise hostnames and tag VLAN IDs.
+It makes the later rules much less annoying.

 • Automate scans.
-Schedule daily light checks (port, cert expiry) and weekly deeper vulnerability scans.
-Keep scan schedules off-peak so the lab does not become unusable during tests.
+Run light checks daily for ports and certificate expiry, then deeper vulnerability scans weekly.
+Keep them off-peak so the lab does not grind to a halt.

 • Add metadata.
-For each asset include a simple trust level (admin device, server, IoT, guest) and an owner field even if that owner is just you.
+Tag each asset with a trust level such as admin device, server, IoT or guest, and give it an owner field, even if that owner is just you.

 Example metrics to track